gormanlearncode/learncode/README.md

 setInterval(runloop,250);

 //this is a more complicated example.
 It calls the animate function, passing a function that moves the circle
-//down for 1000ms 'then' when that is done moves it up for 1000ms, then calls the function again and again and again. function bounceball()
+//down for 1000ms 'then' when that is done moves it up for 1000ms, 'then' calls the function again and again and again. function bounceball()
 {
   animate(function(progress){